KateKapranova/onlineJudge/week8/readme.md

 ### Refactor your code

 Split your code into two folders: backend and frontend.
 Add a Dockerfile into each of these folders.
 Put a docker-compose.yml into the root folder of your project.
-Make necessary configurations of the code to ensure the application can run not just on localhost and use a database instance.
-Change in backend index.js and in frontend /src/store/index.js and vue.config.js.
+Make necessary changes of the code to ensure the application can run not just on localhost and use a database instance.
+Apply changes in backend index.js, in frontend /src/store/index.js and vue.config.js.

 ### Create containers
 Start the docker deamon with